r00tk1d/jira-branch-name-generator/README.md

 # Jira Branch Name Generator to Clipboard Chromium Extension

 This extension generates the branch name for a given jira ticket.
-To generate and copy the branch name, just click on the extension icon or [set a custom shortcut](#set-a-shortcut).
+To generate and copy the branch name, just click on the extension icon or press `Alt+B`.

 The branch name has the following structure: